domibies/HL7lite/README.md

 That library is of course excellent by itself, and well documented.
 But since I have the need to refactor and enhance the library (for use in a larger framework), I have created this seperately maintained fork.
 For credits for the original codebase(s) check the end of this readme.

+## New in 1.2.0 (20 july 2024)

+(all thanks to @jeoffman)

+- Unit tests brought to the latest LTS version of dotnet
+- Removed some unnecessary package references that make Visual Studio give a spooky warning
+- Added an optional boolean to ParseMessage which skips the "this.validateMessage()" if you want to allow HL7 with some missing fields.
+- Added a few checks around internal HL7 path parsing, and throw proper HL7Exceptions
+- Added a method "AddSegmentMSH()" that does not require any parameters so you can create a "minimal" HL7 segment and then add stuff as you go.

 ## New in 1.1.6 (1 july 2022)